adrian-dogar/dawlon-daily-work-logs-and-notes/README.md

-# DAWLON: Daily Work Logger and Notes
+# DAWLON: Daily Worklogs and Notes

 Stop using Notepad++ for taking notes just because they are there when you restart.
 Use Dawlon instead and creating new notes will be a breeze, and they are all timestamped and saved.
 Weather you like to store your worklogs for each project inside its directory, or you like to have your notes in a specific day-to-day worklog dir.
 Dawlon is the tool for you.